Reading time 25 minutes, written by Helena Lindberg

 Example: Virtual Agent in ServiceNow provides links to Knowledge Bases for Doers and suggests ways to start a discussion with a Live Agent for Supported.

-Understanding what your end-users prefer, how they behave and motivates them is priceless for any IT development project.
-Even more important is using these as high level drives for your whole IT Strategy and Digital Transformation initiatives.
+Understanding what your end-users prefer, how they behave, and what motivates them is priceless for any IT development project.
+Even more important is using these as high-level drivers for your whole IT strategy and digital transformation initiatives.

-When you understand who your end-users are, you can make better decisions on trendy things like consumerization of IT.
-Why would you drive Bring-Your-Own-Device policy if most of your end-users are in profile, Supported and don’t care or need fancy devices, but rather simple things that just work.
-On the otherhand if your company is full of millennials and Doer profile employees, then BYOD could be crucial for their employee experience and productivity.
+When you understand who your end-users are, you can make better decisions on trendy things like the consumerization of IT.
+Why would you drive a Bring-Your-Own-Device (BYOD) policy if most of your end-users are in profile, Supported, and don’t care or need fancy devices, but rather simple things that just work.
+On the otherhand, if your company is full of millennials and Doer profile employees, then BYOD could be crucial for their employee experience and productivity.

 Having the profile data continuously up to date, you can use it with the kick-off of all your IT projects and offset the research cost from individual projects.
 This allows you also to tie the success of your IT project into employee experience and productivity.

-Goal of your IT project could look like:
+The goal of your IT project could look like this:

 Let’s make Doers more productive in our ERP